 Walter Fernandez MBA ‘18J

 Walter was born and raised in Lima, Peru.
-He studied a major in Economics and worked in corporate banking in the commercial and risk departments at one of the main local banks in Peru.
-Before joining INSEAD, he worked for two years as Risk Officer of private debt to agriculture companies in Latin America at responsAbility, Swiss asset manager of impact investments.
+He majored in Economics and worked in corporate banking in the commercial and risk departments at one of the main local banks in Peru.
+Before joining INSEAD, he worked for two years as Risk Officer of private debt to agriculture companies in Latin America at responsAbility, a Swiss asset management firm of impact investments.